pytorch/test-infra/tools/torchfix/README.md

 ## Usage

-After the installation, TorchFix will be available as a Flake8 plugin, so running Flake8 normally will run TorchFix linter.
+After the installation, TorchFix will be available as a Flake8 plugin, so running Flake8 normally will run the TorchFix linter.

-To see only TorchFix warnings without the rest of Flake8 linters, you can run `flake8 --isolated --select=TOR`
+To see only TorchFix warnings without the rest of the Flake8 linters, you can run `flake8 --isolated --select=TOR`

 TorchFix can also be run as a standalone program: `torchfix --ignore-stderr .`